Infections

 Table 1c: OCR All-Exposure Population

-• In PPMS, the rate of SIs remained higher than RMS; over time, the underlying disease condition (e.g. increasing disability, age, comorbidities) appears to drive this possible increase4–6
+• In PPMS, the rate of SIs remained higher than RMS;6 over time, this could be due to the underlying disease condition (e.g. increasing disability, age, comorbidities)7

-Figure 1: Yearly rate of SIs in OPERA I/II and ORATORIO populations over 9 years*,6
+Figure 1: Yearly rate of SIs (excluding COVID-19) in RMS* and PMS

 Figure 1: Yearly rate of SIs in OPERA I/II and ORATORIO populations over 9 years